 The TV shows that you should be watching on your staycation

-That’s because there’s a whole boatload of new shows for you to gorge on just like you’d have gorged yourself on tacos & tequila if you’d decided to roll down to Tijuana for a week instead.
-With those narrowly avoided hangovers in mind, let’s take a look at what new shows you can watch the comfort of your own home.
+That’s because there’s a whole new shows for you to gorge on just like you’d have gorged yourself on tacos & tequila if you’d decided to roll down to Tijuana for a week instead.
+With those narrowly avoided hangovers in mind, let’s take a look at some especially bingeworthy shows you can watch from the comfort of your own home.

 Documentarian Steve James brings you this 10-part series following the students of a private school in Chicago.
 Complex issues such as race and privilege will definitely be better than waking up in the streets of TJ with an alley chicken pecking your head.

 Lebron James’s new talk show is set in a barbershop and aims to tackle issues both personal and in the wider world.
 Surely better than finding yourself in the “Tijuana Hilton” after “accidentally” buying weed off an undercover cop.

 John Krasinski stars in this new show, based on the work of Tom Clancy and made by the co-creators of Lost – surely more enjoyable than getting actually lost south of the border and drunkenly wandering into the desert hoping to meet the ghost of Jim Morrison.